SSantosLab/Main-Injector/README.md

 # Main Injector Docs

-Main Injector is a python package designed by the SoaresSantosLab team in order to retrieve alerts from LVC GCN and work with those alerts to search for Electromagnetic Counterparts of Gravitational Wave Events
+Main Injector is a python package designed by the SoaresSantosLab team in order to retrieve alerts from LVC GCN and work with those alerts to search for Electromagnetic Counterparts of Gravitational Wave Events.
+A full standard operating procedure can be found [here](https://seanmacb.notion.site/Main-Injector-Standard-OperAting-Procedure-MISOAP-d9795b62a2644bae8daf4f2c990b40cd)

 ## Setup Main-Injector